debops/debops/README.md

 If you are updating already installed roles, `ansible-galaxy` might require the `--force` option to overwrite existing roles.

+### Host requirements

+DebOps playbooks and roles work best with [Debian GNU/Linux](https://debian.org/) operating system.
+It is expected that you setup new hosts with just base install + `openssh-server` package, no additional packages should be installed (`tasksel` list should be empty).
+You should enable `root` account with your own password (DebOps will not change it).
+After the host is installed and rebooted, you can use `playbooks/bootstrap.yml` playbook to set up administrator account and configure `sudo` access automatically.
+Make sure that a host has a FQDN address by checking with `hostname -f` command.

+You can also use the playbook on [Ubuntu Linux](http://ubuntu.com/) (and derivative) workstations, however some functionality might be skipped by default (for example DebOps tries not to touch network interfaces if NetworkManager is found on the host).

 ### Playbook usage

 To use these playbooks, you will need to create or provide an [Ansible